 Jury Rights Day

-FIJA has celebrated Jury Rights Day on September 5 each year for more than 25 years to commemorate the famous case of William Penn in 1670 which laid the foundation for the right that jurors have still today to conscientiously acquit someone by jury nullification.
+FIJA has celebrated Jury Rights Day on September 5 each year for more than 30 years to commemorate the famous case of William Penn in 1670 which laid the foundation for the right that jurors have still today to conscientiously acquit someone by jury nullification.
 2022 marks the 352nd anniversary of this famous case, which helped establish freedoms of religion, speech, and assembly in United States culture and law.

 Celebrate Jury Rights Day

 Please join us this year in celebrating Jury Rights Day!

 This year, Jury Rights Day falls on Labor Day.
 We have a number of suggestions for how and when you can celebrate on Jury Rights Day proper or on an alternate day when courts are open.

 Traditionally, we ask people to celebrate Jury Rights Day by spending an hour sharing FIJA literature outside their local courthouse.
 This year Jury Rights Day falls on Labor Day, but you can still celebrate with courthouse outreach!
 We recommend selecting a day either the week before or after Jury Rights Day to hold your event.

 Gather a few friends and we'll supply materials for free.
 These will be specifically for Jury Rights Day events—we are a tiny non-profit with a very limited budget, so unfortunately we can't just ship out free materials for folks to hang onto "just in case" something comes up.